7 Budget-Friendly Ways to Have a Memorable Summer

 Wherever you decide to camp…don’t forget the s’mores!!

-7. Get A Bike & Ride
+Get a Bike & Ride

 My family really enjoys a good bike ride.
 We always have.
 Here’s my pretty aqua ride!
-She doesn’t have a name but I defintely think she should!
+She doesn’t have a name, but I defintely think she should!

 I love this ride from the basket, the fancy seat, right to the decorative fenders!